arielt/environment/Certificate Authority.md

 ## Install client certificate

-If you need client certificate by in-browser application, it should be added to browser / OS repo.
+If you need client certificate by in-browser application, it should be added to browser / OS keychain.

 Convert client key / certificate to p12 format:
 ```